jmtsuji/Ca-Chlorohelix-allophototropha-RCI/analysis_code/16S_rRNA_gene_amplicon/README.md

 cd ../..
 ```
-Note: NanoCLUST may or may not work with never databases from NCBI without some manual modifications.
-(TODO: add link to issue) In the end, I do not use classifications from NanoCLUST for this work, so you might also be able to find a way to bypass this classification step entirely if you'd like.
+Note: NanoCLUST may or may not work with newer databases from NCBI without some manual modifications (see issues in the
+NanoCLUST GitHub repo).
+In the end, I do not use classifications from NanoCLUST for this work, so you might also be able
+to find a way to bypass this classification step entirely, if you'd like.

 #### Test
 Run with docker as a test